diagrams/diagrams-rasterific/README.md

 _diagrams-rasterific_ is a an Rasterific backend for [diagrams].
 Diagrams is a powerful, flexible, declarative domain-specific language for creating vector graphics, using the [Haskell programming language][haskell].
-It supports png, tif and animated GIF output.
+It supports png, tif, bmp and animated GIF output.

 The Rasterific backend is a work in progress, and may contain bugs and lack